AWS Chatbot is now Amazon Q Developer. Learn more

 Note

 After choosing Configure, you'll be redirected to Microsoft Team's authorization page to request permission for AWS Chatbot to access your information.
-For more information, see Chat client application permissions for AWS Chatbot.
+For more information, see Chat client application permissions for Amazon Q Developer in chat applications.

 -